peternewman/lilliput-monitor/README.md

 */
 ```
 # SamsungD Object
 The primary exported object is `SamsungD`.
 It extensively uses `RAW` object from `raw-device` module as its prototype.
-Data neccesery to process commands is in `samsungd.xml` file.
+Data necessary to process commands is in `samsungd.xml` file.

 ## Constructor `new SamsungD(AddressObject, OptionsObject)`
 - `AddressObject <Object>` - required.
 Use only properties associated with the desired mode (serial, tcp, stream)
     - `name <string>` - default 'SamsungLFD'.
 The name is included in response object to easy identify a display
     - `id <number>` - default 0.
 NOTEs for stream mode: all displays in RS-232 chain must have unique id number.
-If you set id: 0xFE all displays execute commands, but no one of them return a response.
+If you set id: 0xFE all displays execute commands, but none of them return a response.
     //for serial
     - `path <string>` - required.
 Use valid serial path available in system.
     - `baudRate <number>` - default 9600